-This year, as part of our ArchitecTours program, Héritage Montréal is offering a tour focusing on the architecture of places of learning.
-This is a rich and complex subject that has long been the subject of reflection at Héritage Montréal.
-I wanted to share some of these thoughts with you, and to do so, I spoke to Claudine Déom, professor at the School of Architecture of the Université de Montréal, head of the Master's program in Conservation of Built Heritage and member of our Heritage and Planning Committee.
+This year, as part of ourArchitecTours, Héritage Montréal a tour focusing on the architecture of places of learning.
+This is a rich and complex subject that has long been a focus of our reflections at Héritage Montréal.
+I wanted to share some of these reflections with you, so I spoke with Claudine Déom, a professor at the University of Montreal’s School of Architecture, head of the Master’s program in Built Heritage Conservation, and a member of our Heritage and Planning Committee.

 Places of education and knowledge are an integral part of Montréal's history and contribute significantly to the identity of the city and its neighbourhoods.
 These places are first and foremost very diverse, which is synonymous with a significant historical and architectural wealth.